metamath/lamp-guide/docs/11/index.md

 each one.
 The ability to select parts to create a new statement (above or below) could be useful.
+If you wanted something to show others, you could do this.
-However, that would be tedious for a quick view.
+However, that would be tedious to do for a quick view.
 There's a simpler solution: use the "bottom-up" prover with a logging level of 1 (to visualize intermediate steps).
 Let's try that.